 When required to submit proof of expenditure the PPs and project partners may also opt for a report by an independent auditor qualified to carry statutory audits of accounting documents.
-It is also possible to opt for a certificate issued by a competent and independent public officer.
-This officer needs to be recognised by the relevant national authorities as having a budget and financial control capacity over the entity incurring the costs.
-In addition, this public officer needs to be independent meaning that he/she hasn't been involved in the preparation of the financial statements (financial reporting).
-The auditor/public officer is there to certify that the reported costs are incurred in accordance with the Regulation, the national law and relevant national accounting practices.
-This report shall be accepted as sufficient proof of incurred expenditure that will be submitted to the PO.
-It should be noted that the PO may decide to apply this option of report only to projects partners who are located in another Beneficiary State or Donor State or who are inter-governmental organisations.
-This would mean that the PPs and project partners in the respective Beneficiary State would need to submit the supporting documents and would not have an option to submit report instead.
+It is also possible to opt for a certificate issued by a competent and independent public officer (see further clarifications below under sub-section 4.4.1).
+This report shall be accepted as sufficient proof of incurred expenditure by the PO.
+It should be noted that the PO may decide to apply this option of report only to projects partners who are located in another Beneficiary State or Donor State or who are inter-governmental organisations (i.e. the PO cannot deny this option for these organisations).
+This would mean that the PPs and project partners in the respective Beneficiary State would need to submit the supporting documents and would not have an option to submit the report instead.